How Can Local Governments Celebrate the Holidays?

 No county, city, town or other municipal corporation shall hereafter give any money, or property, or loan its money, or credit to or in aid of any individual, association, company or corporation…

-That pretty much eliminates gift giving, but can gifts be received?
-Local governments can accept gifts if this is approved by the legislative body.
+A local government may accept gifts if approved by its legislative body.
 See RCW 35.21.100 for cities, RCW 36.69.160 for park and recreation districts, RCW 70.44.060(11) for public hospital districts, and several different provisions in Title 36 RCW for counties.
 Also see our blog, Donations and Local Governments: The Basics of Giving and Receiving.

 However, gifts to government officials and employees may cause a problem.
 Specifically, RCW 42.23.070(2) provides: